RangamaniLabUCSD/smart/docs/numerics.md

 ### Nonlinear solution algorithms

-By default, the monolithic nonlinear discrete system~\eqref{eq:nonlinear} is solved by Newton-Raphson iteration with a symbolically derived discrete Jacobian.
+By default, the monolithic nonlinear discrete system {eq}`eq:nonlinear` is solved by Newton-Raphson iteration with a symbolically derived discrete Jacobian.